hannobraun/www.fornjot.app/content/blog/weekly-dev-log/2022-w07/index.md

 Now that I got the math code squared away, I'm back on track to address [#97].
 I feel like I'm getting pretty close to finally fixing that, but it's hard to say how long it will still take.

-I can already see some issues I need to address first, like improving the approximation and triangulation code to support faces that are continues, meaning they connect to themselves (like the outside of a cylinder).
+I can already see some issues I need to address first, like improving the approximation and triangulation code to support faces that are continuous, meaning they connect to themselves (like the outside of a cylinder).
 And I'm sure there are more problems that will pop up as I'm getting closer.

 [#181]: https://github.com/hannobraun/Fornjot/pull/181